Frequently Asked Questions

 When can I expect to learn the outcome of my application?

-We begin reviewing applications in February.
+We begin reviewing applications in mid-January.
 Decisions will be uploaded into the online application system as they are made.
 Admitted PhD students will receive additional information from the department in May.

 Can I defer admission?